 In 2008, scientists have faced yet another space mystery.
 The researchers stumbled upon the dark flow.
 This flow is described as moving at a high speed through the universe to some distant point.
-This discovery gives every reason to believe that somewhere far away there is a parallel universe that emerged as a result of the Big Bang.
+This space discovery gives every reason to believe that somewhere far away there might be a parallel universe that emerged as a result of the Big Bang.

 2. The planets outside of the solar system

 The first planets outside the zone of their sun’s gravity were discovered by scientists in 1992.
 They were relatively small.
 But three years later, researchers stumbled upon a large celestial body that orbits around the 51 Pegasus star system.